 Loans Receivable - The City currently has two types of loans receivable: (1) from Glendale Successor Agency for enforceable obligations with the City after the dissolution of Glendale Redevelopment Agency, and (2) from various Glendale residents and organizations for affordable housing assistance.
+The Glendale Successor Agency has one loans receivable from Glendale Unified School District.
 See Note 4 for more information.